rk1809/OTS/README.md

 maxActive="100"

-This means that connection pool will start with a size of three active

-connections and will grow as more and more requests start coming in.
+This means that connection pool will start with a size of three active connections and will grow as more and more requests start coming in.
 The system is anticipated to provide approximately 100 concurrent users -

 assuming the total user size of around 5000.

-	MySQL by default defines a BTREE index on all primary key, foreign key

-constraints defined for a table.
+	MySQL by default defines a BTREE index on all primary key, foreign key constraints defined for a table.

-	After analyzing all the queries written in application, it was found

-that Search User query will be used by every trader and administrator for

-selecting a user, hence it was important to add this query as well.
+	After analyzing all the queries written in application, it was found that Search User query will be used by every trader and administrator for selecting a user, hence it was important to add this query as well.
 Indexes:

-	BTREE index has been defined on all table’s primary Keys (MySQL’s
+	BTREE index has been defined on all table’s primary Keys (MySQL’s default behavior) Index for Select User query -Hash index because Search form does not support any search type except “Equal to” search. create index search_client USING HASH on users (id, last_name, apt_no, street,city, zip_code, phone_no, cell_no, email);

-default behavior)
-Index for Select User query -Hash index because Search form

-does not support any search type except “Equal to” search.

-	create index search_client USING HASH on users (id, last_name, apt_no,

-street,city, zip_code, phone_no, cell_no, email);

-B tree index on id column of Orders table has been defined, since this

-index will be used every time we display the order summary page for a user.
+	B tree index on id column of Orders table has been defined, since this index will be used every time we display the order summary page for a user.

-	View reports functionality has queries on following columns, hence

-indexes corresponding to the same have been defined.
+View reports functionality has queries on following columns, hence indexes corresponding to the same have been defined.

-	create index quantity_report USING HASH on orders (id, payment_id,
+	create index quantity_report USING HASH on orders (id, payment_id, quantity);

-quantity);

-	create index amount_report USING HASH on orders (id, payment_id,
+	create index amount_report USING HASH on orders (id, payment_id, total_amt);

-total_amt);

-	create index oil_commission_report USING HASH on orders (id, payment_id,
+	create index oil_commission_report USING HASH on orders (id, payment_id, oil_adjusted_quantity);

-oil_adjusted_quantity);

-	create index fees_report USING HASH on orders (id, payment_id,
+	create index fees_report USING HASH on orders (id, payment_id, commission_fees);

-commission_fees);

 Application architecture overview:

 Backend Technology Used:

 Spring MVC:

-	Spring Provides MVC Architecture support thus enabling automatic

-transaction of data into ModelAttribute beans.
-Also, it enables us to use 3

-layered architecture of separating requirement into three layers
+	Spring Provides MVC Architecture support thus enabling automatic transaction of data into ModelAttribute beans.
+Also, it enables us to use 3 layered architecture of separating requirement into three layers

 Controller Layer:
 	For Accepting data from Frontend and returning data back.
 Service Layer:
 	For performing business logic
-Data Access
-Object Layer:
+Data Access Object Layer:
 	For Doing all Data access tasks.
-Spring:
-JDBC templates.
+Spring:JDBC templates.
-Spring JDBC

-automatically creates a connection to the Data source defined in ots-servlet.xml

-and executes prepared statement as called.
+	Spring JDBC automatically creates a connection to the Data source defined in ots-servlet.xml and executes prepared statement as called.

 MySQL:
 	MySQL being free as backend database
 DBCP for connection pooling:

-	Since this will be used by many customers, and traders,connection

-pooling was implemented in order to avoid connection overhead
+	Since this will be used by many customers, and traders,connection pooling was implemented in order to avoid connection overhead

 Frontend Technology used:
 	JSP, jQuery, HTML5, JSP EL

-	These were used in order to render the dynamic data received from

-backend and for sending data to backend
+	These were used in order to render the dynamic data received from backend and for sending data to backend

 CSS, Bootstrap:

-	Used for Look and Feel of the Application
-Google Charts API
+Used for Look and Feel of the Application Google Charts API Used for displaying several reports that managers can analyze.
-Used for

-displaying several reports that managers can analyze.

 Server:
 	Tomcat 8
-Development
-Environment:
+Development Environment:
 	Eclipse, Maven, MySQL, Chrome Debug Tools

 Source control management:
 		GIT